ua3avr/USRP_maser_line_receiver/README.md

-USRP maser line receiver for amateur radio astronomy.
+USRP maser line receiver is intended for amateur radio astronomy.

-VI files written for LabVIEW 2016 or later.
+Virtual instrument (VI) files were done in LabVIEW 2016.
+Latter versions did not tested, but expected to work.

-UHD drivers for USRP have to be preinstalled, https://files.ettus.com/manual/page_install.html NI-USRP Configuration Utility is desirable for device handling, https://www.youtube.com/watch?v=Hyo1ZWcO61Y
+USRP devices require the UHD drivers preinstalled, see https://files.ettus.com/manual/page_install.html

+NI-USRP Configuration Utility is very desirable for device handling, see video https://www.youtube.com/watch?v=Hyo1ZWcO61Y.
+This utility allowss to retrieve or change device ID for succesful work of the receiver.